UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/move_to_with_navmesh.rst

     See `Dynamic <https://docs.blender.org/manual/en/2.79/game_engine/physics/types/dynamic.html>`_ to more

 Lin Speed
-    The linear speed of the object, basically just the travelling speed
+    The linear speed of the object, basically the travelling speed

 Reach Threshold
      The distance to the target it needs to count as "arrived"